Fury0us/nettools/README.md

 # update 12/20/23
 added an option to automate wifi attacks
 #
+more options for automated wifi attacks coming soon.
 # update 12/26/2023
 added a better looking interface, colors, and logos, as well as
 - Android Hacking Menu